Samoa Human Rights 2017 Report April 2018

 e.
 Denial of Fair Public Trial

-The constitution provides for an independent judiciary, and the government generally respected judicial independence in practice.
+The constitution provides for an independent judiciary, and the government generally respected judicial independence and impartiality.

 There were no reports of political prisoners or detainees.

 f.
-Arbitrary Interference with Privacy, Family, Home, or Correspondence
+Arbitrary or Unlawful Interference with Privacy, Family, Home, or Correspondence

-Section 2 Respect for Civil Liberties, Including:
+Section 2.
+Respect for Civil Liberties, Including:

 a.
-Freedom of Speech and Press
+Freedom of Expression, Including for the Press

-The independent media were generally active and expressed a wide variety of views without restriction.
+The law provides for freedom of expression, including for the press, and the government generally respected these rights.
+An independent press, an effective judiciary, and a functioning democratic political system combined to promote freedom of speech and press.
 The law stipulates imprisonment for any journalist who, despite a court order, refuses to reveal a confidential source upon request from a member of the public.

 b.
-Freedom of Peaceful Assembly and Association
+Freedoms of Peaceful Assembly and Association

-The constitution provides for freedom of assembly and association, and the government generally respected these rights in practice.
+The constitution provides for the freedoms of assembly and association, and the government generally respected these rights.

 c.
 Freedom of Religion

-The constitution provides citizens the right to change their government peacefully, and citizens exercised this right in practice through periodic, free, and fair elections based on universal suffrage.
+The constitution provides citizens the ability to choose their government in free and fair periodic elections held by secret ballot and based on universal and equal suffrage.

 Elections and Political Participation

-Section 4 Official Corruption and Government Transparency
+Section 4.
+Corruption and Lack of Transparency in Government

-Section 5 Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Violations of Human Rights
+Section 5.
+Governmental Attitude Regarding International and Nongovernmental Investigation of Alleged Abuses of Human Rights

 A number of domestic and international human rights groups generally operated without government restriction, investigating and publishing their findings on human rights cases.
 Government officials were cooperative and responsive to their views.

-Section 6 Discrimination, Societal Abuses, and Trafficking in Persons
+Section 6.
+Discrimination, Societal Abuses, and Trafficking in Persons